CWolfs/CWolfs/README.md

 ### ⚡ Interesting Things ⚡

+See [my portfolio](http://www.richardgriffiths.dev)for many more interesting projects but here are some interesting projects hosted on github.

 - [ConverseTek](https://github.com/CWolfs/ConverseTek) - Reverse engineered binary conversation files for BattleTech and created a nice-to-use tool for creating/editing them.
 The only way for modders to be able to create any conversation of this type.

 - [Mission Control](https://www.missioncontrolmod.com/) - A large BattleTech mod that expands on many aspects of the game.
 A core mod in the community.
 Used by all the major modpacks (RogueTech, BattleTech: Advanced, BEX and others).